MarcellMissura/polygonalperception/README.md

-# polygonalperception
+# Naolab

-Source code of our polygonal perception pipeline for mobile robots.
+This repository contains the software framework for the Humanoid Robots lab course.